adamwired7/polished-carmine-6873/README.md

         screenShot("crop_button_" + mode);
     }

 As with iOS, *Given* *When* and *Then* are all interchangeable.
-Step definitions with *And* should be created with with one of the former keywords.
+Step definitions with *And* should be created with one of the former keywords.